-OK, here’s another fascinating study.
-Published last year in the Journal of Biomedical Optics and comes straight out of science fiction.
+Okay, here’s another fascinating study.
+Published last year in the Journal of Biomedical Optics, and comes straight out of science fiction.
 They used an argon laser to measure, in real time, the levels of antioxidants in people’s bodies.
 Antioxidant substances in living human skin.

-We know that eating fruits and vegetables boosts our antioxidant levels, while stress eats up our stores of antioxidants causing our levels to drop, but how fast does this all happen?
+We know that eating fruits and vegetables boosts our antioxidant levels, while stress, on the other hand, eats at our stores of antioxidants—causing our levels to drop.
+But how fast does this all happen?
 What are the dynamics of it?
 We didn’t know, until this study.

-While they were taking measurements they had people take diaries—when they were sick, tired, eating tomato sauce, up partying all night.
-And so they came up with graphs like this, tracking antioxidants levels and linking them to life events.
-So here for example, things are going fine, then stress at work.
-Eats more fruits and veggies, but then starts not getting enough sleep, boosts fruit and veggie consumption, then gets a bad cold—drops him way down before starting to recover.
+And while they were taking measurements, they had people take diaries—when they were sick, tired, eating tomato sauce, or up partying all night.
+And so they came up with graphs like this—tracking antioxidant levels, and linking them to life events.
+So here, for example, things are going fine; then stress at work.
+Eats more fruits and veggies; but then starts not getting enough sleep.
+More fruit and veggie consumption again; then gets a bad cold—drops him way down before slowly starting to recover.